thanasisn/SDR_enhancement_LAP/article/article.md

 ---
-title: Long-term cloud enhancement events of global solar irradiance over Thessaloniki, Greece
+title: Analysis of cloud enhancement events in a 30-year record of global solar irradiance at Thessaloniki, Greece

 author:
   - name:        Athanasios N. Natsis